 The distinction is also critical in determining a partner's at-risk amount in a partnership, which is another hurdle that must be overcome before a partner can utilize an allocable share of partnership losses.
 A partner's at-risk amount is increased for that partner's share of "qualified nonrecourse financing," which is defined to mean debt incurred in the activity of holding real estate from a lender in the business of lending money, for which no partner bears the economic risk of loss.
 Thus, debt that would otherwise be considered as qualified nonrecourse financing will not be treated as such if a partner bears the economic risk of loss with respect to the debt.

 Partnership nonrecourse debt can become recourse debt with respect to a partner if that partner provides a personal guaranty with respect to the debt.
-Treasury Regulation Section 1.752-2(b)(4) (the "Regulation"), however, states that a payment obligation will be disregarded if, taking into account all the facts and circumstances, the payment obligation is subject to contingencies that make it unlikely that the partner will ever have to make the payment.
+Treasury Regulation Section 1.752-2(b)(4) (Regulation), however, states that a payment obligation will be disregarded if, taking into account all the facts and circumstances, the payment obligation is subject to contingencies that make it unlikely that the partner will ever have to make the payment.
 Additionally, the Regulation states that if a payment obligation would arise at a future time after the occurrence of an event that is not determinable with reasonable certainty, the obligation is ignored until the event occurs.
 In other words, even though a partner signs a personal guaranty with respect to nonrecourse debt, for purposes of allocating the debt among the partners, the personal guaranty will not transform the nonrecourse debt into recourse debt for the guaranteeing partner if the facts indicate that it is unlikely that the guaranteeing partner will ever have to make a payment under the guaranty, or until such event occurs.
 If for the foregoing reasons the debt is not converted into recourse debt for the guaranteeing partner notwithstanding the personal guaranty, the entire amount of the debt will be treated, for income tax purposes, as nonrecourse debt, generally allocable to all of the partners.

 Most tax practitioners have historically taken the position that bad boy guaranties do not cause the nonrecourse debt to be converted into recourse debt for purposes of the rules discussed above.
 Relying on the Regulation, the general view has been that bad boy guaranties are disregarded for tax purposes because the payment obligation is subject to contingencies that will make it unlikely that the partner will ever have to pay under the guaranty.
 The only way the payment obligation would typically arise is if the guaranteeing partner allows the partnership to engage in one of the bad boy actions.
 Because the Manager controls the partnership, and allowing the partnership to take such action would trigger personal liability for the guaranteeing partner, it is generally viewed as unlikely that the guaranteeing partner would allow the partnership to engage in one of the prohibited acts.
 As such, it is unlikely that the guaranteeing partner would ever actually pay under the guaranty.
 Thus, notwithstanding a bad boy guaranty, the debt was traditionally treated as nonrecourse debt which generally is allocable to all of the partners.